Designer-Gas-Club-Gaming/DGCBible/index.md

 # Server Rules

+### 🚫 Asset Transfer Rules 🚫

+* **Asset Dumping:**
+  “Asset dumping” (transferring assets to another player or character) when planning to leave the server is not allowed.

+* **In-Character Reasoning Required:**
+  Players may not transfer assets to another player without valid in-character reasoning.
+You must contact an admin before leaving.

+* **No Self-Transfers (Powergaming):**
+  Players are not allowed to transfer their own assets to their other personal characters.
+This is considered powergaming and is strictly prohibited.

+* **Lifetime Establishments:**
+  If you have purchased a **lifetime establishment** and decide to leave or quit the game, you may **not transfer the establishment or its assets to another player without staff approval**.

 - **No Macros or External Scripting:**
   The use of macros, auto-clickers, or any external scripting (including Python or similar languages) to automate or enhance gameplay is not allowed.
 (This is a bannable offense.)